ctalledo/sysbox/experiments/sysbox-pods/sysbox-pods.md

 ## TODO

-* Add crictl + CRI-O + sysbox tests to sysbox test suite    <<< HERE
+* Add crictl + CRI-O + sysbox tests to sysbox test suite  [DONE]

 * Update other test container images to add crictl + CRI-O (same as done on ubuntu-focal image).

-* See if CRI-O top-of-tree works when /etc/subuid has `containers:0:296608:65536` and we use "runAsUser: 296608".

-  - This way we always use the same UID for all containers.
+[DONE]

 * See if there is a way for CRI-O to use user-ns but not chown the container's rootfs.
+[DONE - none found]

   - This, together with a change in sysbox, may enable faster pod deployment by avoiding CRI-O having to chown the container image.

 * Ensure sysbox ITs and UTs pass with all sysbox-pod changes.
+[DONE]

-* Should this CRI-O setting be increased (in `/etc/CRI-O/CRI-O.conf`)?
+* Should this CRI-O setting be increased (in `/etc/crio/crio.conf`)?

   - "pids_limit = 1024"